ayebear/config-file/README.md

 #### Accessing options with sections
 ```
 // Sections:
-// The 2nd parameter of operator() is the section to use:
+// The second parameter of operator() is the section to use:
 config("test", "NewSection") = 5;
 // You can alternatively set the current section to use by default:
 config.useSection("NewSection");